 Lerici is located an hour north of Pisa, which is the closest airport and Genoa is 1.5 hours in the opposite direction.
 Lerici’s main beach is a big sandy beach, where you can find umbrellas and chairs for hire.

-It’s not all about seafood though, the region of Liguria is known for incredible pesto.
-Best eaten with a type of pasta called trofie.
+It’s not all about seafood though, the region of Liguria is known for incredible pesto, which is best eaten here with a type of pasta called trofie.
 And you can’t leave Lerici without sampling some delicious focaccia too!